codacy/docs/docs/self-hosted/managing-authentication-for-the-control-panel.md

 bash -c "$(curl -fsSL https://getenterprise.codacy.com/get)" -s update $HOME "legacy"
 ```

 ## Will I lose any data if I install the Control Panel again?

 No, you won't lose any data if you reinstall the Control Panel, **except for the username and password**.

 ## Can I set up a username and password for Monitoring (Crow)?

 Yes, after you set up the user for the control panel, Crow will have the same credentials.
-Just go to: Configure -&gt; Save -&gt; And wait 10-15 seconds (for all the services to stop) -&gt; Reload
+Just go to: Configure -> Save -> And wait 10-15 seconds (for all the services to stop) -> Reload